Ministry for Culture and Heritage: History and heritage

 David Green, a historian working for the ministry, discovered that significantly more New Zealand personnel were engaged in the Gallipoli Campaign than had been recorded in Fred Waite's official history, The New Zealanders at Gallipoli.
 Waite's number of some 8,500 men was corrected to approximately 18,000 in September 2013.

 Tohu Whenua Landmarks that tell our stories is a partnership between MCH, the Department of Conservation Te Papa Atawhai, Heritage New Zealand Pouhere Taonga and the Ministry of Business, Innovation and Employment.
 The programme promotes and encourages people to visit New Zealand's historically and culturally important places.
 Landmarks has been launched so far in Northland and Otago.

 Legislation

-The ministry is also responsible for overseeing dozens of current acts and regulations.
+The ministry is responsible for overseeing dozens of current acts and regulations.
 These include: